Meet the team!

 Corie Helms, LCSW, CAS

 Corie is a Licensed Clinical Social Worker with almost 20 years of experience in the field.
 Corie has been Clinical Director of Outpatient Programs and Behavioral Health Supervisor at two large behavioral health facilities in Northern Colorado for the last several years.
 Previous work has included crisis assessment and intervention, field placement work and supervision with CSU students, adoption home studies, work with survivors of domestic violence and providing prevention education.
 Corie's therapeutic approach is to create a non-judgmental, collaborative, and empowering space to treat the whole person - mind, body, and spirit.
-Corie utilizes a variety of therapeutic techniques, including Person-Centered, Solution-Focused, Narrative Therapy, CBT, and DBT.
+Corie utilizes a variety of therapeutic techniques, including Person-Centered, Solution-Focused, Narrative Therapy, CBT, DBT, and EMDR.